 13 July 2020, 13:25 | Updated: 13 July 2020, 13:36

-Many questions are being raised around face masks amid the Covid-19 crisis- will the UK Government advice on masks change?
-Are there enough masks for key workers and the general public?
+Many questions are being raised around face masks amid the Covid-19 crisis - will the UK Government advice on masks change?
 And are face masks effective?

-With the coronavirus pandemic sweeping the globe and the UK on lockdown, many people are asking if lockdown measures could be eased if everyone wore face masks in public.
+With the coronavirus pandemic a part of everyday life and the UK on lockdown, many people are asking if restrictions measures could be eased if everyone wore face masks in public.

 Advice from health organisations across the world is mixed and some countries have insisted people wear masks while out in public.